seal-dota/rules/README.md

 # SEAL Dota Season 1 Rules

-## How it works (separate from rules - rules are intended to be boring and take care of the details, not everyone’s going to read the rules.
-How it works should be something everyone does read and should be easy to understand)
+## How it works

+This is separate from rules - rules are intended to be boring and take care of the details - not everyone’s going to read all of the rules.
+How it works should be something everyone does read and should be easy to understand.

 ### 1. How Teams Form